Note that this image does not perfectly reflect the descriptions below, nor does it include every character discussed in this article.

 This guy started out in a Super Mario Land game then very quickly got a platforming and later micro-game compilation franchise.
 Mario main-series wise, we’re about as dry as the desert, outside of his first game.
 Short of Super Mario 64 DS, games where one might think he could be included simply skip over him, the NSMB games, the 3D ones (besides what we just mentioned), everything.

 Spin-off wise, we do pretty well from N64 era onward and even before then with him being in puzzle games on the NES and SNES.
 We should note that he was somewhat of a token ‘bad guy’ you could play as when Bowser wasn’t available, or at times alongside him as another heavy character.
 As popular as his Wario Land and Wario Ware games are among players, from Nintendo’s standpoint, it’s not necessarily as health.
 In recent years the games we get with Wario’s badge on them grow thinner unfortunately.
-Wario Land is to the dismay of many a fossilized franchise since the Wii era, references to such even removed from Wario’s moveset in Smash Bros.
+Wario Land is to the dismay of many a fossilized franchise since the Wii era, references to such even temporarily removed from Wario’s moveset in Smash Bros.
 Wario Ware continues to be more relevant with proper releases, a ymmv thing.
 He is totally absent in RPGs, outside of Mario having his suit via a badge in The Thousand Year Door.

 Characterization is very consistent once we get past his first outing, obsessed with money, willing to go far for it, and full of questionable schemes, often with a partner like Waluigi, or stringing along ‘employees’.
 His rates overall reflect how he’s a game of extremes, not unlike Daisy, except he has his own franchises for extra points in the spin-off categories.